Skip to main content

 dynamicMiddleware.addMiddleware(someOtherMiddleware)

-adds autoBatchEnhancer
+configureStore adds autoBatchEnhancer by default

-that delays notifying subscribers briefly when multiple "low-priority" actions are dispatched in a row.
+In v1.9.0, we added a new autoBatchEnhancer that delays notifying subscribers briefly when multiple "low-priority" actions are dispatched in a row.
 This improves perf, as UI updates are typically the most expensive part of the update process.
-RTK Query marks most of its own internal actions as "low-pri" by default, but you have to have the autoBatchEnhancer
+RTK Query marks most of its own internal actions as "low-pri" by default, but you have to have the autoBatchEnhancer added to the store to benefit from that.

-to the store setup by default, so that users can benefit from the improved perf without needing to manually tweak the store config themselves.
+We've updated configureStore to add the autoBatchEnhancer to the store setup by default, so that users can benefit from the improved perf without needing to manually tweak the store config themselves.

-accepts a createSelector
+entityAdapter.getSelectors accepts a createSelector function

-method, which will be used to memoize the generated selectors.
+entityAdapter.getSelectors() now accepts an options object as its second argument.
+This allows you to pass in your own preferred createSelector method, which will be used to memoize the generated selectors.
 This could be useful if you want to use one of Reselect's new alternate memoizers, or some other memoization library with an equivalent signature.

 Immer 10.0